robotusers/cakephp-table-inheritance/README.md

 This plugin implements [Single Table Inheritance](https://en.wikipedia.org/wiki/Single_Table_Inheritance) (and hopefully will implement Class Table Inheritance in the future) patterns for CakePHP 3.x ORM.

-**NOTE: This plugin is under development!
-Use it at your own risk**

 ## Installation

 Using composer: